ajmarcinko/AJMarcinko.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hello!

-As an Associate Professor in Behavioural Science at Durham University, my expertise is in social and organisational psychology with a focus on diversity and inclusion, organisational authenticity, team performance, leadership, and bias.
+I'm an Associate Professor Durham University with expertise in diversity and inclusion, organisational authenticity, team performance, leadership, and bias.
 I have extensive experience designing, implementing, and evaluating behavioural interventions using research-backed frameworks and techniques.
 I am also a Fellow of the Center for Evidence-Based Management.

 I have been involved in research projects for the United Nations, NASA, and the US Navy Submarine School and have worked in a coaching / consultancy capacity with a number of Fortune 500 and FTSE 100 companies.
 I've also been invited to speak at various seminars, conferences, and panels across Europe and the United States.